ERCES Authority · Educational Reference

 - [ ] Verify the physical device carries the UL listing mark on the enclosure.

-Having this documentation prepared before plan submittal avoids a resubmit cycle and demonstrates design-team competence to the AHJ.
+Having this documentation prepared before plan submittal avoids a resubmit cycle.

 This article is provided as educational reference.
 It does not constitute a code interpretation or legal opinion.
 Confirm current code adoption and amendments with your local Authority Having Jurisdiction (AHJ) before applying any of this to a specific building.